Sonographic Practice Capstone PG (10166.2)

 |2023||UC - Canberra, Bruce||Semester 2||31 July 2023||Flexible||Ms Karen Pollard|

 All readings for this unit are available via the Canvas site by direct link (Reading Lists).
 There is no prescribed textbook for this unit.

 Special assessment requirements

 In order to achieve a passing grade in this unit, all assessment items must be attempted and submitted.
-Students must achieve >50% of available marks overall and must also demonstrate competency in clinical skills assessment in 5 of the 6 areas outlined in the ASAR Standards for the Accreditation of Sonographer Courses (http://www.asar.com.au/resources/ASAR_Accreditation_Standards.pdf p.19.).
+Students must achieve the satisfactory completion of all assessment items and must also demonstrate competency in clinical skills assessment in 5 of the 6 areas outlined in the ASAR Standards for the Accreditation of Sonographer Courses (http://www.asar.com.au/resources/ASAR_Accreditation_Standards.pdf p.19.).
 Evidence must also be presented in Smartabase that the required clinical hours have been met.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.